Slovenian Brown Hen: History and distribution

-The Slovenian Brown Hen is a young and by classification of Slovenian domestic animal breeds a traditional breed that was developed in seventies of the 20th century on the Department of Animal Science of Biotechnical Faculty of Ljubljana.
+The Slovenian Brown Hen is a young and by classification of Slovenian domestic animal breeds a traditional breed that was developed in the 1970s on the Department of Animal Science of Biotechnical Faculty of Ljubljana.
 The breed was derived from North American chicken breed Rhode Island Red, which was first exhibited in Americas in year 1895 and in year 1903 already imported into European countries.
 This American breed was once extremely popular and favoured among Slovenian breeders and it was found both on bigger farms as well as on smaller farms' backyards.

 Today the Slovenian Brown Hen is found mostly on the PRC for Poultry Breeding of Biotechnical Faculty of Ljubljana, as layer hens of the breed are less interesting for breeding on big commercial farms.
 By the data from year 2020 there are 2910 animals of Slovenian Brown Hen in Slovenia, with breed's population trend being labeled as increasing.